Quantum Circuits for partial differential equations via Schr\"odingerisation: The heat equation

 \subsection{Schr\"odingerisation}

-The heat equation, being of dissipation type, cannot be directly simulated using the Hamiltonian simulation.
-However, by applying the Schr\"odingerization technique, it is possible to transform the heat equation into an equivalent Schr\"odinger-type equation, in one-higher dimension.
-This transformation allows for the application of quantum algorithms designed for Schr\"odinger-type equations to solve the heat equation.
+The heat equation, although of dissipation type and not directly simulatable using Hamiltonian simulation, can be transformed into an equivalent Schr\"odinger-type equation using the Schr\"odingerization technique.
+This transformation enables the application of quantum algorithms designed for Schr\"odinger-type equations to solve the heat equation in one-higher dimension.